Joint-Photon-Sciences-Institute/MD-EXAFS/README.md

 2. **Independent Calculations**: Each FEFF run is independent, enabling perfect parallel scaling
 3. **Memory Management**: Database building processes atoms in batches to manage memory
 4. **Load Balancing**: Workers dynamically pull from calculation queue

+## Troubleshooting

+### FEFF Warnings About Atoms Too Close

+If you see warnings like "TWO ATOMS VERY CLOSE TOGETHER" in FEFF output:

+1. **Check Lattice Vector Precision**: Use the exact lattice vectors from your simulation
+   - Even small differences (0.0001 Å) can cause PBC wrapping issues
+   - Example: Use `16.3620301200` not `16.362`

+2. **Verify Atom Type Mapping**: Ensure the `[atoms]` section correctly maps trajectory types to elements
+   - Check atom counts to identify type assignments
+   - OVITO converts element symbols to numeric types

+3. **Confirm PBC Settings**: Set `pbc = [true, true, true]` for periodic systems

+### Type Mapping Issues

+If processing fails with "No atoms of absorbing element found":

+1. Check how your trajectory assigns atom types
+2. For numeric types, verify the mapping in `[atoms]` section
+3. Use atom counts to determine correct type assignments

 ## License